- Testing Time: 20–25 minutes

 Administration and Scoring

-The Receptive One-Word Picture Vocabulary Test-4: Spanish-Bilingual Edition can be administered in either Spanish or English or both languages, and the individual is given the opportunity to respond in either language.
-Examiner singly presents 180 color plates to the examinee, who is shown four images and asked to match a word that is heard to the object, action, or concept presented.
-As with the ROWPVT-4 (English version), the ROWPVT-4: SBE retains the use of prompts and cues (shown on the Record Form) to ensure that examinees will attend to relevant aspects of each illustration.
+The Expressive One-Word Picture Vocabulary Test-4: Spanish-Bilingual Edition can be administered in either Spanish or English or both languages, and the individual is given the opportunity to respond in either language.
+Examiner singly presents 180 color pictures to the examinee, who is asked to name what is shown (picture, object, concept).
+As with the EOWPVT-4 (English version), the EOWPVT-4: SBE retains the use of prompts and cues (shown on the Record Form) to ensure that examinees will attend to relevant aspects of each illustration.
 Age-related starting points and ceilings (reached when the examinee makes a set number of consecutive errors) ensure that only a subset of items is administered, allowing testing to usually be completed in 20 to 25 minutes.
 Scoring is easy and straightforward, and generally takes about 5 minutes.
 Raw scores are reported as standard scores, percentile ranks, and (if necessary) age equivalents.

 Examiners must be fluent in both languages or be assisted by someone fluent in the language not spoken by the principal examiner, in order to understand whether any dialectical variants should be counted as correct.